rprucka@clemson.edu

 Greenville, SC 29607

-Robert Prucka is the Alan Kulwicki Professor of Motorsports Engineering within the Department of Automotive Engineering at the Clemson University.
-His research and teaching interests include the design, control, calibration, performance and emissions of advanced powertrain systems.
+Robert Prucka is the Interim Chair and Alan Kulwicki Professor of Motorsports Engineering within the Department of Automotive Engineering and the Director of the Virtual Prototyping of Autonomy-Enabled Ground Systems Center (VIPR-GS) at Clemson University.
+His current roles include overseeing both undergraduate and graduate programs in Automotive Engineering, as well as managing a large research center focused on the virtual and physical prototyping of off-road autonomous vehicles.
+He maintains an active research group around design, control, calibration, performance, and emissions of advanced powertrain systems.
 He is currently researching the use of artificial intelligence and/or optimal control strategies for the design and operation of electrified powertrains used in autonomous off-road vehicles.
-Robert also has active research related to novel low-emissions internal combustion engine concepts.
-In additional to research, Dr. Prucka is currently the director of the Deep Orange 12 vehicle-prototyping program at Clemson University.
-For this project he is leading a team of 40 students through the design, construction and verification of a high-speed driverless race car.
-Previously, Robert led the Deep Orange 9 ‘Next-Gen Rallycross’ project that developed a 600 hp hybrid electric car with a team of 20 students.
-He is also active in other motorsports engineering initiatives at the Clemson University Robert H. Brooks Sports Science Institute.
-Robert is a Select Committee member for the Emerging Trends and Technology Network (ETTN) at the Specialty Equipment Market Association (SEMA), a member of the Society of Automotive Engineers (SAE) Combustion Committee, and an Associate Editor for the International Journal of Powertrains.
+Robert previously directed the Deep Orange vehicle prototyping program at Clemson University.
+Within that program, he led teams of students, staff, and faculty through the design, build, and validation of prototype vehicles, including the high-speed, driverless race car used in the Indy Autonomous Challenge.
+Robert is an active member of the Clemson University Robert H. Brooks Sports Science Institute, the Specialty Equipment Market Association (SEMA), and is a Fellow of the Society of Automotive Engineers (SAE).
 He received the SAE Ralph R. Teetor Educational Award in 2017 and the Murray Stokely Award for Excellence in Teaching at Clemson University in 2015.
-Robert earned his PhD in Mechanical Engineering from the University of Michigan in 2008.
+Robert earned his Ph.D. in Mechanical Engineering from the University of Michigan in 2008.